 Flintoff in world records challenge

-Andrew Flintoff has begun amassing world records as part of a Sport Relief challenge - but failed more than he set.
+Andrew Flintoff began amassing world records this morning as part of a Sport Relief challenge - but failed more than he set.

 Another of his unsuccessful efforts was to eat a muffin in 35 seconds and he blamed the quality of the produce.
 He told the presenters: "I'll be honest with you - the preparation wasn't good.
 I think it had been in the canteen for three weeks."

 He is continuing The BT Sport Relief Challenge: Flintoff's Record Breakers over a 12-hour period as he dashes around London.
 Highlights are to be shown during the Sport Relief night broadcast on BBC One on Friday March 23.